gmetz19/MedmontMaps/README.md

 Additional information------

-shire tests 103 points but ouputs a map with a 75 or 74 point grid If Medmont updates the output excel file header, you can edit the code to change the number of header lines on line 7 where it says: file = csvread(openFile,18,0); and where it reads if it is a Right or Left eye: header = importdata(openFile,'',9); RoL = header{9};
+If Medmont updates the output excel file header, you can edit the code to change the number of header lines on line 7 where it says: file = csvread(openFile,18,0); and where it reads if it is a Right or Left eye: header = importdata(openFile,'',9); RoL = header{9};
 The RightLeftNorms.csv and the rightleftnormsFULL.csv file are comparison files with the values for normal, lower limit of normal,  disease rod, and suspect that correspond with the each x and y coordinates.
 The file also includes these values reordered for left eye data.
 The myGrid2.csv file has x and y coordinates for right or left eyes.
-Included in this repository are test files red and cyan for shire and red and blue full The shire test are updated with the new compare file of normal, diseased rod, and suspect.
+Included in this repository are test files for cyan shire The compare file rightLeftNorms.csv of normal, diseased rod, and suspect has been updated